 Students are supervised carefully at all times while on campus by their acting teachers as well as other faculty and staff members.
 In the unlikely event of any emergency the GMU Police Department is only a few buildings away.

-Periodically children younger than 5 are admitted to the program.
-Please contact the AFYP staff at email@example.com to discuss details about your child to determine if starting this summer is a good fit.
+Periodically children slightly younger than 5, with summer/early fall birthdays, are admitted to the program.
+Please contact the AFYP staff at firstname.lastname@example.org to discuss details about your child to determine if starting this summer is a good fit.